 Earning your LVN credential can be a great entry point into a rewarding nursing career.
-Licensed vocational nurse positions in California are on the rise with an estimated growth rate of 15 percent during the 2018-2028 decade, according to Projections Central, and 11,600 new jobs expected to come open.
+In California, licensed vocational nurse positions are on the rise with an estimated growth rate of more than 15 percent during the 2020-2030 decade, according to Projections Central.
+During that same time frame, it’s been estimated that this growth rate will result in about 11,100 new LVN jobs becoming available.

-To practice as an LVN in California you’ll need to complete your credential and pass the National Council Licensure Examination-Practical Nurse (NCLEX-PN).
-One-year, partially-online LVN programs are designed to qualify students to take the national exam.
-While most LVN programs in California are campus-based, some do offer hybrid learning models, where you can take some of your coursework online.
-More and more, LVN programs are adopting hybrid-learning models because of coronavirus safety concerns and some may keep the online format permanently.
+But not just anyone can work as an LVN.
+To become an LVN in California, you’ll first need to complete the necessary training from an approved LVN program and pass the National Council Licensure Examination-Practical Nurse (NCLEX-PN).
+Special one-year, partially-online LVN programs are available to provide this instruction and help individuals qualify to take the national exam.
+While most LVN programs in California are campus-based, some do offer hybrid learning models.
+This allows students tocomplete some of their coursework online.
+More and more, LVN programs are adopting these hybrid-learning models because of the convenience they offer students in tailoring their classwork around their professional and personal lives

 How Do Online LVN Programs in California Work?

 Most online LVN programs in California offer the same curriculum as their campus equivalents, plus one key advantage: You can pursue your LVN certificate or diploma at your own pace and location.
 Typically, you will participate in an entry interview to determine your ability to work online.
 The hybrid format combines online classroom learning with campus-based, hands-on nursing experiences.
-Some hybrid online LVN programs in California require a certain number of on-campus courses as well.
-You should carefully review the curriculum and schedules for all the schools you consider.
+Some hybrid online LVN programs in California require a certain number of on-campus courses in addition to the online classes.
+You should carefully review the curriculum and schedules for all the schools you consider to see if you can benefit from the partially online curriculum.

-Visit EduMed’s main online LVN & LPN program page for more information on how distance and hybrid LVN programs work.
+Visit EduMed’s main online LVN & LPN program page for more information on how distance LVN programs work and find schools in a city near you below.

 California LVN Program Online Spotlights

-Searching for and choosing an online LVN program in California can be challenging.
-You want to make sure the training program is affordable and has a flexible class structure while properly preparing you for the NCLEX-PN exam and state licensure.
+With so many online LVN programs in California to choose from, finding the right one can be challenging.
+You want to make sure the training program is affordable and has a flexible class structure.
+But you also want it to be as short as possible while properly preparing you for the NCLEX-PN exam and state licensure.
 To help you get started on your program search, we’ve spotlighted two LVN programs in California that offer some of their coursework online and have been fully-approved by the California Board of Vocational Nursing and Psychiatric Technicians.
+These stand out in terms of affordability, student services, learning flexibility, and accreditation.
+Even if you’re not interested in these specific programs, they at least provide you with a framework of what to look for when searching for the perfect LVN program.
 Learn more about each program below and see if they meet your criteria.

 LVN Licensing Details and Requirements in California

 Each state’s board of nursing establishes its own set of licensing requirements for LVNs.
 In California you cannot practice as an LVN without holding a current license.
-Licensing applicants must pass the national NCLEX PN examination.
-Keep this in mind as you undertake your training since items on the exam relate to LVN coursework.
+And the primary step to getting a license is passing the national NCLEX PN examination.
+Keep this in mind as you undertake your training because items on the exam relate to LVN coursework.
 Keep reading for more details on how to become an LVN in California.
 You can also find the latest official licensing information at the California Board of Vocational Nursing and Psychiatric Technicians (CBVNPT).

 3 Pathways to Become an LVN in California